Survivor has invested fans and curious viewers, and as we’ve watched over the past two decades, we’ve had many questions about the show.

 I collected Survivor behind-the-scenes stories, and now I’ve dipped into the archives to gather together stories that answer questions that both fans and viewers—including me!—have asked about Survivor.

-If you have other questions, please send them to me.
-Here are some of the best Survivor questions I’ve answered and explored previously.
+If you have other questions, please send them to me!
+But here are some of the best Survivor questions I’ve answered and explored so far.

 Survivor has eliminated many of its elements over its 40 seasons, and added new ones.